remarcable/livegame/Readme.md

 - (Optional): Update the admin interface to control the interaction during the show and for the LiveView

 ## Meteor Resources

+These resources will help you getting started with this project and Meteor:

 - [Meteor Guide](https://guide.meteor.com)
 - [Meteor Code Style](https://guide.meteor.com/code-style.html)